 In this occasional series in conjunction with the SSA’s journal Addiction, we record the views and personal experiences of people who have especially contributed to the evolution of ideas in the journal’s field of interest.
 Professor Susanne MacGregor is an honorary Professor at the London School of Hygiene and Tropical Medicine and Emeritus Professor of Sociology and Social Policy at Middlesex University London.
 She previously held academic posts at the University of Edinburgh, Institute of Psychiatry, Birkbeck University of London, and Goldsmiths University of London.
 She is a former associate Editor of the International Journal of Drug Policy, and a Scientific Advisor to the Department of Health in England.

-This is an edited version of the interview, but an audio recording of the full conversation can be found here
+This interview took place on 4 April 2019.
+The below is an edited version of the interview, but an audio recording of the full conversation can be found here

 Addiction (A): Start by telling me how you became involved in this general area of study.